Anon-Planet/thgtoa/guide.md

         -   In Address Bar and Search:

-            -   Disable everything and change the search engine (see [Appendix A3: Search Engines])
+            -   Disable everything and change the search engine (see [Appendix A3: Search Engines:])

     -   Go to Cookies and Sites Permissions: